Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/nexus-remote-support.md

 ## Prerequisites
 Before you can use Nexus Remote Support:

-* You must have a Nexus registration key. <!--TODO: Add instructions or link for how/where to obtain the Nexus registration key-->
+* You must have a Nexus registration key.
+For more information, see [Generating an Instance Registration Key for Nexus Remote Support](../../qumulo-nexus-configuration-guide/register-nexus-support.html).

 * You must enable TCP traffic on port 443 to the following hostname: